codeforamerica/clientcomm-rails/deploy/terraform/README.md

 ## Setup Alerts Topic

 Metric Alarms need an SNS topic to send events to.
-Create a SNS topic called cc-alerts and add the Alets email to it as a subscriber.
+Create a SNS topic called `cc-alerts` if it doesn't already exist, and add the Alerts email to it as a subscriber.

 ## Managing a ClientComm deployment